Gateway Program (Northeast Corridor): Portal Bridge

 In December 2008, the Federal Railroad Administration (FRA) approved a $1.34 billion project to replace the Portal Bridge with two new bridges: a three-track bridge to the north, and a two-track bridge to the south.
 In 2009, New Jersey applied for funding from the American Recovery and Reinvestment Act of 2009 and on January 28, 2010, received $38.5 million for design.
 In April 2011, Amtrak applied for $570 million for construction from US DOT.
 New Jersey was expected to contribute $150 million.

-Plans call for two two-track bridges, a Portal North Bridge and a Portal South Bridge.
 In the early design years, cycling advocates, with Lautenberg's support, lobbied to include a bike path that would have become part of the East Coast Greenway, however that was not included in the final design of the Portal North Bridge.

-In October 2015, a $16 million TIGER grant was awarded and will be used to support early construction activities such as realignment of a 138 kV transmission monopole, constructing a temporary fiber optic cable pole line, building a finger pier construction access structure, a service access road and a 560-foot retaining wall.
+In October 2015, a $16 million TIGER grant was awarded and was used to support early construction activities including realignment of a 138 kV transmission monopole, constructing a temporary fiber optic cable pole line, building a finger pier construction access structure, a service access road and a 560-foot retaining wall.

-Construction on the new bridges had been scheduled to begin in 2010 and wrap up in 2017, at which time the Portal Bridge would have been dismantled; however, the project encountered numerous delays primarily due to a lack of state and federal funding during the Republican administrations of New Jersey Governor, Chris Christie and U.S. President Donald Trump, both of whom opposed the project.
+Construction on the new bridges had been scheduled to begin in 2010 and complete in 2017.
+The project encountered numerous delays primarily due to a lack of state and federal funding during the Republican administrations of New Jersey Governor, Chris Christie and U.S. President Donald Trump, both of whom opposed the project.
 In June 2020, Trump informed NJ Governor Phil Murphy that he would no longer oppose the Portal Bridge replacement, allowing the project to begin once it could be properly financed.

-The first phase of the project, the construction of two-track Portal North Bridge, which would not expand capacity, is expected to take 6 years to complete once construction begins.
-A timeline for the construction of two-track Portal South Bridge has not yet been released.
-Construction on the new bridge began on August 1, 2022, with a groundbreaking ceremony.
+The Portal North Bridge will replace the tracks on the existing Portal Bridge one-by-one, and yield reliability improvements, but not increase capacity.
+The proposed Portal South Bridge would double the number of tracks to four, thus matching the rest of the Northeast Corridor.
+Construction on the Portal North bridge began on August 1, 2022.
+The project was halfway complete and on budget in May 2024.
+In November 2024, the first of three arch segments was floated to the construction site, after being assembled off-site.
+The first track on the new bridge is scheduled to open in March 2026, with the second track scheduled for February 2027.